-If you’re worried about blocking out sound and not hearing a child crying or calling out, or your need to hear an alarm, doorbell or phones etc, then these might appeal to you.
+If you’re worried about blocking out sound and not hearing a child crying or calling out, or your need to hear an important sound like an alarm, doorbell, or ringing phone, then these might appeal to you.

 Since there’s no noise cancellation and the speakers kind of hover over your ears rather than blocking them, I found you can hear sound in your home – unless you’re blasting loud music.

 On your side, one ear will of course be blocked by your pillow.
 But the other will have the speaker gently on top of it, so you can still listen out for the little ones nearby.

 As I said above, the Bedphones were very comfortable to use when lying on my back.
 And even when I lay on my side relaxing or falling asleep, I found the speaker was small enough to feel fine between my pillow and my ear.

 The problem I had though, was that on two of the seven nights I used them, I woke up after 20-30 minutes feeling that the memory wire was uncomfortable on my pillow-side ear.
 It felt like it was digging into the top of my ear and was slightly painful.
 And since my initial week-long test in the video, it’s happened again.